 Class 3: General loss of body condition, persistent cough, and tiredness after mild activity.
 Trouble breathing and signs of heart failure are common.
 With chest x-rays, heart and lung changes are usually identified for Class 2 and Class 3.

 Class 4: This is called caval syndrome.
-When there is heavy worm burden, the blood flowing back to the heart is physically blocked by a large mass of worms.
+When there is a heavy worm burden, the blood flowing back to the heart is physically blocked by a large mass of worms.
 It is life-threatening, requiring quick surgical removal of the heartworms as the only option.
 This surgery carries a high risk and dogs with caval syndrome often die.

 Heartworm disease in cats will vary and may appear as a very subtle or very dramatic disease process.
 While some cats will have no outward signs of distress, other cats will have asthma-like attacks, difficulty walking, fainting spells or seizures, and in some cases the only sign of distress is sudden collapse or death.